 How Education Keywords Work

-School districts are posting more education jobs online and then using software to scan applicants’ resumes and CVs for specific education keywords that are applicable to the position.
-The keyword screening process is used to weed out academic candidates that don’t meet the school’s needs.
+School districts are posting more education jobs online and then using software to scan applicants’ resumes and CVs for specific education keywords that apply to the position.
+The keyword screening process is used to weed out academic candidates who don’t meet their needs.
 This process makes it supposedly easier to find the best possible candidate to fill the open positions.

 You may be the best candidate for the post, but if your resume targeting a teacher position doesn’t have the necessary keywords in it, your resume won’t get viewed by a human eye.